Toward Instance-Optimal State Certification With Incoherent Measurements: Overview of Techniques

-Our analysis for this instance follows the Ingster-Suslina method in the nonadaptive case and the general framework of \cite{bubeck2020entanglement} in the adaptive case, both of which reduce to proving that under any single-copy POVM, the relative chi-squared divergence concentrates as a random variable in $\U,\V\sim\calD$.
-Analogous to the classical setup described above, here the expectation is over POVM outcomes $z$ if one measures a single copy of the state $\rho = \sigma$, and $\Delta_{\U}(z)$ is the likelihood ratio between the probability of observing POVM outcome $z$ when $\rho = \sigma + \U^{\dagger}\X\U$ versus the probability of observing the same outcome when $\rho = \sigma$ (see Section~\ref{sec:framework} for formal definitions).
+Our analysis for this instance follows the Ingster-Suslina method in the nonadaptive case and the general framework of \cite{bubeck2020entanglement} in the adaptive case (see Section~\ref{sec:framework} for an exposition of these two frameworks), and the central object for both proofs is the pairwise correlation Analogously to the classical setup described above, here the expectation is over outcomes $z$ if one makes some quantum measurement on a single copy of the state $\rho = \sigma$, and $\Delta_{\U}(z)$ is the likelihood ratio between the probability of observing outcome $z$ when $\rho = \sigma + \U^{\dagger}\vec{\calE}\U$ versus the probability of observing the same outcome when $\rho = \sigma$ under a particular POVM (see Section~\ref{sec:framework} for formal definitions).
+And as in the classical setup, it turns out that we need to show that for sufficiently large $t$, so the primary challenge is to control the moments of $\phi^{\U,\V}$ (regarded as a random variable in $\U,\V$), or equivalently to show that it concentrates sufficiently around its mean.

-If $\U,\V$ were Haar-random over $\U(d)$, one could invoke standard concentration of measure for Haar-random unitary matrices \cite{anderson2010introduction,meckes2013spectral}; this is the approach of \cite{bubeck2020entanglement}, but for general $\sigma$ we need to control the tails of $\phi^{\U,\V}$ when $\U,\V$ have the abovementioned block structure, for which off-the-shelf tail bounds will not suffice.
-Instead, we argue that because we can assume without loss of generality that the optimal POVMs to use to distinguish $\rho = \sigma$ from $\rho = \sigma + \U^{\dagger}\X\U$ respect the block structure, $\phi^{\U,\V}$ is a weighted sum of relative chi-squared divergences $\phi^{\U,\V}_j$ for many independent sub-problems, one for each ``bucket'' $j$ (see \eqref{eq:phij_def}).
+If $\U,\V$ were Haar-random unitary matrices, one could do this by invoking standard concentration of measure for Haar-random unitary matrices \cite{anderson2010introduction,meckes2013spectral}.
+Indeed, this is the approach of \cite{bubeck2020entanglement}, but for general $\sigma$ we need to control the tails of $\phi^{\U,\V}$ when $\U,\V$ have the abovementioned block structure, for which off-the-shelf tail bounds will not suffice.
+Instead, we argue that because we can assume without loss of generality that the optimal measurements to use to distinguish $\rho = \sigma$ from $\rho = \sigma + \U^{\dagger}\vec{\calE}\U$ must respect the block structure, $\phi^{\U,\V}$ is a weighted sum of pairwise correlations $\phi^{\U,\V}_j$ for many independent sub-problems, one for each ``bucket'' $j$ (see \eqref{eq:phij_def}).
 These are independent random variables, each parametrized by an independent Haar-random unitary matrix in a lower-dimensional space, so we can show a tail bound for $\phi^{\U,\V}$ by combining the tail bounds for $\brc{\phi^{\U,\V}_j}$ (see Section~\ref{subsubsec:general_nonadaptive}).